openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    frontend_status: Done
    todo: let a : Double = Double.Nan; a++; a--; ++a; --a; (assertion)

-A *postfix decrement expression* is an expression followed by the decrement operator '``--``'.
+*Postfix decrement expression* is an expression followed by the decrement operator '``--``'.

 A :index:`compile-time error` occurs if the type of the variable resultant from